All Episodes

 They're doing the right work, these career bureaucrats.

-You got a secretary of this, a secretary of that, they come, they go.
+You've got a secretary of this, a secretary of that.

-And at the Department of Education, uh the the education unions, which have turned American education into one of the most pitiful embarrassments for any developed nation anywhere, and most expensive, know that they have a bureaucracy for life in the Federal Bureau, in the Federal Department of Education.
+And at the Department of Education, the education unions, which have turned American education into one of the most pitiful embarrassments for any developed nation anywhere and most expensive, know that they have a bureaucracy for life in the Federal Bureau, in the Federal Department of Education.

-The Department of Energy was set up in the nineteen seventies by Jimmy Carter because a bunch of stupid people believed we were running out of fossil fuels.
+The Department of Energy was set up in the 1970s by Jimmy Carter because a bunch of stupid people believed we were running out of fossil fuels.

 There's oil everywhere now.

-And uh and so the entire purpose of a Federal Department of Energy uh is obsolete in nineteen seventies terms.
+And so the entire purpose of a federal Department of Energy is obsolete in 1970s terms.

-So the purpose for which it was created uh no longer exists, but nevertheless, it's still there.
+So the purpose for which it was created no longer exists, but nevertheless, it's still there.

-And the and the and the pick that Trump made uh for the environmental protection agency, where he's picked a guy to head the environmental protection agency who's best known for suing the environmental protection agency multiple times, is brilliant.
+And the pick that Trump made for the Environmental Protection Agency, where he's picked a guy to head the Environmental Protection Agency, who's best known for suing the Environmental Protection Agency multiple times, is brilliant.

 But it only works if that guy is able to get control of that agency.

-If if it rains, you can't drain your field because it's suddenly a wetlands.
+If it rains, you can't drain your field because it's suddenly a wetland.

 Let's instead drain, as Trump says, drain the swamp of these federal bureaucracies.

-And I would love to see him actually begin the process of eliminating some of these departments, reducing the the number of cabinet positions, eliminating federal bureaucracies, which uh Republicans have been committed to abolishing the Department of Energy and Department of Education ever since they were created, and have done nothing about it.
+And I would love to see him actually begin the process of eliminating some of these departments, reducing the number of cabinet positions, eliminating federal bureaucracies, which Republicans have been committed to abolishing the Department of Energy and Department of Education ever since they were created and have done nothing about it.

 And I would like very much for Trump actually to impose his will.

-Because there's no the the these bureaucrats, career bureaucrats, quote, doing the right work, unquote, by which they mean inventing uh new bureaucratic regulations that have been passed by no legislature anyway, anywhere,
+Because these bureaucrats, career bureaucrats, quote, doing the right work, unquote, by which they mean inventing new bureaucratic regulations that have been passed by no legislature anyway, anywhere,

-So I hope I hope Trump sticks it to Tom Perez, and people who say that you should not be uh a government of the people, by the people, for the people, should not, in effect, be governed in perpetuity by a bureaucracy that is none of those things.
+So I hope Trump sticks it to Tom Perez and people who say that you should not be a government of the people, by the people, for the people, should not, in effect, be governed in perpetuity by a bureaucracy that is none of those things.

 From our friends in the French Republic, France is introducing a terror tax to support the victims of terrorism.

-French citizens will contribute an extra dollar sixty-seven on their property insurance policies to help finance a fund for victims of terrorism attacks that have recently hit the country.
+French citizens will contribute an extra $1.67 on their property insurance policies to help finance a fund for victims of terrorism attacks that have recently hit the country.

-As you know, eighty-six people died in Nice, killed by a truck on France's national holiday, Bastille over the summer.
+As you know, 86 people died in Nice, killed by a truck on France's national holiday, Bastille Day, over the summer.

-Uh they had the uh the the priest uh who was decapitated during mass.
+They had the priest who was decapitated during mass.

-Uh I went to uh near Rouen, I went to uh that guy's uh funeral in Rouen Cathedral.
+I went to that guy's funeral in Rouen Cathedral.

-It was uh very moving, but also illustrative of the passivity of uh the French state.
+It was very moving, but also illustrative of the passivity of the French state.

-The Prime Minister Manuel Vals has basically said that the French government's position on terrorism is that you should get used to it.
+The Prime Minister, Manuel Valles, has basically said that the French government's position on terrorism is that you should get used to it.

 And it's not just that you have to get used to it, but that you have to have tax increases now to pay for terrorism, to pay for terrorism.